mte-iisc/materials-iisc/_pages/donate-to-us.md

 Manish, We always remember you….

-He turned out to be the most likable guy I have ever met. – Sanjeev
+<u>He turned out to be the most likable guy I have ever met.</u> – Sanjeev

 " If I could recollect the exact day, it was July the 28th, 1989 that I first happened to meet this guy, Manish Narayan.
 It was my first day at I.I.Sc.
 We were supposed to assemble at the TATA INSTITUTE main lobby near the Main Entrance by 8.00 AM and I was late by about an hour.
 The hall was Jam-packed and the Chairman had completed his introductory speech by then.
 I felt nervous when a section of the audience turned back and starred at me for being late.
 The function was nearly getting over when I noticed a guy walking into the hall through the rear entrance.
 He immediately caught my attention.
 A typical Bangalorian guy, wearing a leather Jacket and a goggles.
 I had never been to bangalore before but had heard that most of the guys in Bangalore were typically a freak-out character.